- University of Arizona, 1989, B.S.

 Education and Training Interests

 My philosophy is that research training of undergraduate, predoctoral, and postdoctoral scientists is an integral component of a successful laboratory.
-I am an active member of the Graduate School of Biomedical Sciences at UMaine Orono, and represent Maine Medical Center Research Institute (MMCRI) on the steering committee.
-I also serve as the Director of Research Training Programs at MMCRI, and hold responsibility for postdoctoral fellow and student advising.
-I serve as a faculty representative for MMCRI’s Research Fellow Association, which works to promote the research training and career advancement of our graduate students and postdoctoral fellows.
+I am an active member of the Graduate School of Biomedical Science at UMaine Orono, the Tufts University School of Graduate Biomedical Sciences, and the Department of Biological Sciences at University of Southern Maine.
+I also serve as the Director of Research Training and Education Programs at MMCRI, and hold responsibility for postdoctoral fellow and student advising, our responsible conduct of research program, and oversight of our internship and education programs.
 I also participate in teaching graduate level courses and mentorship for fellowship applications.

 - Urs S, Henderson T, Le P, Rosen CJ, Liaw L. Tissue specific expression of Sprouty1 in mice protects against high fat diet induced fat accumulation, bone loss, and metabolic dysfunction.
 Br J Nutrition 2012, 6:1-9.